 Addon Repositories

-Addon repositories let you add extra Odoo modules to your projects.
-These are Git repositories containing custom addons that extend Odoo functionality beyond the standard features.
+Addon repositories let you include extra Odoo modules in your projects.
+These are Git repositories containing custom addons -- your organization's proprietary modules, community addons from OCA, or the official Odoo Enterprise repository.

 OEC.sh organizes addon repositories in three tiers: